 Improving on what we have

-Now that we have tested and confirmed that our R script runs as expected when containerized,
+Now that we have tested and confirmed that our R script runs as expected when containerized, there’s only a few things missing.

 - We don’t want to manually have to source the script from inside the container, but have it run automatically whenever the container is started.